Unraveling the Mystery: How the Hanging Gardens of Babylon Were Discovered in Nineveh

 In “A Symphony of Echoes” Max and the team from St Mary’s Institute of Historical Research jump back to Nineveh, Assyria hoping to discover the Hanging Gardens of Babylon.

-Despite the vivid descriptions provided by Herodotus and other ancient writers, the exact location of the Hanging Gardens of Babylon remained a matter of speculation.
+Despite the vivid descriptions provided by Herodotus and other ancient writers, the exact location of the Hanging Gardens remained a matter of speculation.
 Some scholars questioned whether the gardens ever existed at all, while others proposed various locations within the ancient city of Babylon as potential sites.

-Further excavations and research confirmed that Nineveh, rather than Babylon, was the likely location of the Hanging Gardens.
+Further excavations and research confirmed that Nineveh, rather than Babylon, was their likely location.
 Analysis of ancient irrigation systems, botanical remains, and geological surveys supported the hypothesis that the gardens were indeed constructed in Nineveh during the reign of King Nebuchadnezzar II.

 Read how Max and the team from the St Mary’s Institute of Historical Research fared on their adventure in Nineveh in “A Symphony of Echoes” by Jodi Taylor.
 Available in paperback, eBook and audiobook formats.

 I hope you have enjoyed this foray into history.
 Please subscribe to enjoy more articles like these.
+CLICK HERE to read more History Briefings.